lukasz26671/Tarkov-Server/README.md

 - You can find the DBViewer at https://localhost:443/db

 ## Thanks list
+- Aki Team (Chomp, CWX and Bepis)
-- TheMaoci / MaoMao
+- JET / TheMaoci / MaoMao
 - CQ
 - King
 - Nehax
-- CWX (Traders/Airdrop)